John-A-Chen/Test-Bench-Vehicle/README.md

 # Test-Bench-Vehicle
 A compact experimental platform developed during my time with the now defunct **UTS Motorsports Autonomous team**.
-This project was designed, modelled and assembled over the **first week of winter break**, with the goal of showcasing a functional autonomous systems testbed at **TechFest**.
+This project was designed, modelled and assembled over the **first week of winter break**, with the goal of showcasing a functional autonomous systems testbed at **TechFest 2024**.

 ---